Configuration of heating and water meters (MBus)

 reg for the registers: [{'unit': 'heat_energy_kwh', 'factor': 0.001, 'dib': '04', 'vib': '06'}]

-For a cold meter, use cold_energy_kwh and for a water meter vol_m3.
+For a cold meter, cold_energy_kwh is used, and for a water meter, vol_m3.

-For the heating meter, here are the complete registers in yellow from the telegram above:
+For the heating meter, here are the complete registers in yellow in the telegram above:

 [